udx/worker/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+- worker.yml is used as config file for the environment.
+- it should be handled by the container entryppoint logic.
+- it should be graceful info message when there is no worker.yml found.
+- it should be graceful info message when there are no workerActors.
+- it should be graceful info message when there are no workerSecrets.